 Construction careers involve some of the most physically challenging work and take place in potentially hazardous working conditions.
 Construction workers, foremen, contractors, and other on-site employees do their best to avoid injury by taking necessary precautions and creating a safe environment in which to work.
 However, despite all cautionary measures, the possibility of an on-the-job injury is always looming.
-From machinery malfunction to slips from high vantage points to heavy objects falling and potentially injuring workers, there are a myriad of potentially dangerous accidents than can occur on construction sites.
+From machinery malfunction to slips from high vantage points to heavy objects falling and potentially injuring workers, there is a myriad of potentially dangerous accidents that can occur on construction sites.

 Despite the inherent risk of construction work, it is still the responsibility of any employer to ensure the safety and security of its employees — even on construction sites.